JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 How then do we account for The Urantia Book's claim that the Life Carriers first brought life to this planet only 550 million years ago?

-One possibility is that this was part of the revelators' cosmology stated to be "not inspired" that may consist of a "universe frame" by which to aid our understanding of our place in the universe scheme of things.
+One possibility is that this was part of the revelators' cosmology stated to be “not inspired” that may consist of a “universe frame” by which to aid our understanding of our place in the universe scheme of things.
 (1260)

-Alternatively, it may be covered by the following statements: "The original life plasm of an evolutionary world must contain the full potential for all future developmental variations and for all subsequent evolutionary changes and modifications."
+Alternatively, it may be covered by the following statements: “The original life plasm of an evolutionary world must contain the full potential for all future developmental variations and for all subsequent evolutionary changes and modifications.”
 (398)

-"The material self, the ego-entity of human identity, is dependent during the physical life on the continuing function of the material life vehicle, on the continued existence of the unbalanced equilibrium of energies and intellect which, on Urantia, has been given the name life."
+“The material self, the ego-entity of human identity, is dependent during the physical life on the continuing function of the material life vehicle, on the continued existence of the unbalanced equilibrium of energies and intellect which, on Urantia, has been given the name life.”
 (1229)

-It is quite possible that the genetic potential of cell forms prior to the beginning of the Cambrian period was quite incapable of eventually generating "intelligent" living organisms.
-And that only an organism having a genome with the  potential of ultimately evolving to have "intellect" comes within the definition of what the Life Carriers understand as "life."
+It is quite possible that the genetic potential of cell forms prior to the beginning of the Cambrian period was quite incapable of eventually generating “intelligent” living organisms.
+And that only an organism having a genome with the  potential of ultimately evolving to have “intellect” comes within the definition of what the Life Carriers understand as “life.”

-If so, the probable function of the Life Carriers would have been to re-arrange existing genetic material so that, at some distant date, life having "intellect" would have a high probability of evolving.
+If so, the probable function of the Life Carriers would have been to re-arrange existing genetic material so that, at some distant date, life having “intellect” would have a high probability of evolving.
 If this is true then the likelihood is that these Ediacaran organisms were the main source of the genetic material used to accomplish this task.

 # The Purpose of the Urantia Papers

-"The rule of the Most Highs…is a rule designed to foster the greatest good to the greatest number."
+“The rule of the Most Highs…is a rule designed to foster the greatest good to the greatest number.”
 (1488)

 There appears to be no good reason to conclude that the Urantia Papers were provided to us other than in complete accordance with this rule.
 And since almost one third of the content of these Papers is a detailed life of Jesus of Nazareth, surely a major target for the revelators' message must be the two billion Christians who now inhabit the planet.

 The Urantia Papers foster a religion of the spirit in contrast to religions of authority. (pp.1728-1733) However a revelation deriving virtually infallible authority from its celestial authorship  and attempting to foster a religion of the spirit is  incongruous and paradoxical—and has about as much chance of influencing religions of authority as Jesus' teachings did of converting the Pharisees.

-Religion of the spirit is religion that "is not a religion in the present day meaning of the word, making its chief appeal to the divine spirit of my Father which resides in the mind of man."
+Religion of the spirit is religion that “is not a religion in the present day meaning of the word, making its chief appeal to the divine spirit of my Father which resides in the mind of man.”
 (1730) It derives its authority, not from celestial sources, but from the fruits of its acceptance that appear in the personal experience of believers.
 And these fruits are the product of spiritual communion of the individual and the indwelling Father-Spirit.
-(1730) Sometimes called "the kingdom," entry is exclusively through a faith decision.
+(1730) Sometimes called “the kingdom,” entry is exclusively through a faith decision.

-There are at least eight repetitions in the Papers that "only faith" or "faith alone" ensures salvation and entry into "the kingdom."
+There are at least eight repetitions in the Papers that “only faith” or “faith alone” ensures salvation and entry into “the kingdom.”
 Hence entry cannot depend upon a confidence that is based upon the Papers having celestial authorship.
 It must be by a personal faith based upon the perception of the Papers' spiritual values and spiritual communion with the indwelling Father-Spirit.

 It is interesting that there is a parallel process occurring in the Christian Church to demythologise those biblical passages from which the early church derived authority for the priesthood.
 Led by students of a theological movement in Germany that commenced in the 19th century, it gathered strength among English-speaking Christians when Paul Tillich fled from Nazi influence and established the movement in New York.
-There, "Tillich and his fellow academicians trained a generation of clergy, but they themselves remained in the theological centres of learning where they talked about this theological revolution only to one another."
+There, “Tillich and his fellow academicians trained a generation of clergy, but they themselves remained in the theological centres of learning where they talked about this theological revolution only to one another.”

 Prominent amongst those who have spoken out in this movement is the English Bishop, John T. Robinson, whose book Honest to God both shocked and enlightened the generations of the 1960's and 1970's.
 In present times, authors like Bishop Spong with books such as Rescuing the Bible from Fundamentalism, and Why Christianity Must Change or Die continue the struggle.